Made of Honor: Release

-Made of Honor was originally rated R for "some sex-related material", but was later rated PG-13 for "sexual content and language".
-In Australia, it is rated M. In Sweden, the Swedish National Board of Film Censors rated the uncut version as suitable for all ages.

-In the UK the British Board of Film Certification (BBFC) rated it a 12 for "Moderate Language and Sex References".
-When released on DVD, it was rated 12 for "Strong Sex References".
+Made of Honor had a celebrity screening at the Soho Hotel in London on April 21, 2008.
+It was released in the United States by Sony Pictures Releasing on May 2, 2008.

+The film was released on DVD and Blu-ray by Sony Pictures Home Entertainment on September 16, 2008.

 Reception

 Box office

-In its opening weekend, the film grossed $15.5 million in 2,729 theaters in the United States and Canada, averaging $5,679 per theater, and ranking #2 at the box office behind Iron Man.
+On its opening weekend, the film grossed $15.5 million in 2,729 theaters in the United States and Canada, averaging $5,679 per theater, and ranking #2 at the box office behind Iron Man.
 It grossed a total of $46 million in North American and $60 million internationally, for a total worldwide gross of $106 million, against its $40 million budget.

-Made of Honor was released on DVD and Blu-ray on September 16, 2008.